 - In a medium bowl, sift together 1 1/2 cups of flour, cocoa powder, baking soda, and salt.

 - Add the dry ingredients to the wet ones and stir until just combined.
-In the same bowl used for the dry ingredients, toss the chocolate chips with the remaining 1/4 cup of flour.
 Gently fold the chocolate chips into the batter.

 - Divide muffin batter evenly across the muffin cups ( fill each about 1/2 way).
-Top each muffin with the chopped walnuts and chocolate chips.
+Top each muffin with the chopped walnuts and extra chocolate chips, if using.

-- Bake the muffins for approximately 30 minutes.
-Starting checking on them at 20 minutes and remove from the oven once they pass the toothpick test.
+- Bake the muffins for approximately 15 to 20 minutes.
+Starting checking on them at 15 minutes and remove them from the oven once they pass the toothpick test.

 - Let them cool in the pan for a few minutes before transferring to a wire rack.